worldstudio/worldstudio.github.io/_theme/disability.md

   Universal Design.
 The first principle spells out the rules of Equitable Use: the design must be useful and marketable to people with diverse abilities.
 left_p_html: >-
-  <p>Surprisingly, none of the 7 Principles of Universal Design prioritizes
+  <p>&nbsp;</p><p>Surprisingly, none of the 7 Principles of Universal Design
-  aesthetic or emotional connection, an apparent oversight that may have contributed to a lack of visually pleasing assistive devices, and all but stigmatized the appearance of the products disabled people need most.
+  prioritizes aesthetic or emotional connection, an apparent oversight that may have contributed to a lack of visually pleasing assistive devices, and all but stigmatized the appearance of the products disabled people need most.
 Does disability need a re-design?</p>
 right_p_html: >-
   <p>Products made for disabled people are rarely designed for esthetic
   consideration, and for many disabled consumers disability is all but equivalent to a lack of choice.
-Assistive devices always end up stigmatizing their user.</p><p><br />According to the National Institute of Health, for example, only one fifth of people who could bene t from hearing aids actually use them.
+Assistive devices always end up stigmatizing their user.</p><p>&nbsp;</p><p>According to the National Institute of Health, for example, only one fifth of people who could bene t from hearing aids actually use them.
 Failure to use hearing aids can lead to early-onset dementia and even early death, and yet many people reject their use because of the social stigma associated with them.
 Could this stigma actually be deadly?
   And can design restore dignity to those who are branded &ldquo;disabled&rdquo;?</p>
 organization_name: Inclusive Collective
-organization_name_short: Disability Rights
+organization_name_short: Inclusive Collective
 organization_image: 'https://www.hrw.org/topic/disability-rights'
 organization_bio_html: >-
   <p>The Inclusive Fashion &amp; Design Collective is a